reduan2660/home-lab/README.md

 Pi-hole should now be available at http://pi.hole and served with nginx.
 Great!.

 - Add blocklist.
 Custom blocklist can be found at https://firebog.net/ .
-After updating run `pihole -g`{:.bash} for the updated adlist to take effect.
+After updating run `pihole -g` for the updated adlist to take effect.